sjcjoosten/amperspiegel/README.md

 amperspiegel -h
 ``

+After having done all this, send me an email (or a message in github, or ..) and tell me what you think.
+I like knowing who is trying out my software.
+Don't be shy: I'll remove this notice once I'm getting too many such emails.

 #
 # Implementation notes
 #

 A state assigns a population to each variable.
 Initially, these are the assignments:

-  "parser" gets assigned a population describing the built-in parser "asParser" gets assigned that for the built-in ruleList all other variables get assigned the empty population, in particular:
+ - "parser" gets assigned a population describing the built-in parser
+ - "asParser" gets assigned that for the built-in ruleList
+ - possibly some others, use -list to see them

+All other variables get assigned the empty population by default, the following in particular:

-  "rules", which stands for rules that can be applied to a population "population", which stands for the population we're working on currently
+  - "rules", which stands for rules that can be applied to a population
-    Consequently, most switches get "population" as default argument
+  - "population", which stands for the population we're working on currently Consequently, most switches get "population" as default argument

-The switch -i uses "parser" as a parser to parse each of its arguments  (resulting in a list of populations) Next, the union over the resulting list of populations is taken         (resulting in a population) To this population, "rules" is applied as a rule-set                    (resulting in a population) This result is put in "population" (Resulting in a state)
+The switch -i uses "parser" as a parser to parse each of its arguments Next, the union over the resulting list of populations is taken To this population, "rules" is applied as a rule-set This result is put in "population" (Resulting in a state)

 The switch -asParser applies "asParser" on "population", then filters it.